-Tania Karas is an independent reporter, speaker and journalism instructor focused on migration policy, refugees and human rights.
-She is also a contributing editor at Public Radio International.
+Tania Karas is an independent reporter, speaker and journalism instructor focused on migration policy, refugees and human rights and based between Athens and Chicago.
+She is a contributing editor at Public Radio International.
+Tania is also a founder and co-editor of Give Me Your Tired, a global migration policy newsletter.
 She is a Master's candidate in international human rights law at the University of Oxford.
 For the 2015-16 academic year, she was a U.S. Fulbright fellow in Greece reporting how the country dealt with a refugee crisis during its own financial crisis.
-She has also lived in Turkey and Lebanon.
+She has lived in Turkey and Lebanon.

 Tania is a contributing columnist for Reuters Opinion.
 Her work has appeared in Refugees Deeply, Public Radio International, IRIN humanitarian news, Foreign Affairs, World Policy Journal, Women in the World/The New York Times, The Wall Street Journal, The Huffington Post, Mashable, Religion News Service, Fast Company magazine and elsewhere.
 In September 2015 and 2017, she was a United Nations Foundation Press Fellow covering the UN General Assembly in New York.
 In July 2017, she taught "Cherubs," a summer program for teen reporters at Northwestern University's Medill School of Journalism.

 She has written about how President Trump's January 2017 travel ban nearly tore apart one refugee family; the challenges pregnant Syrian refugee women face accessing healthcare in Lebanon; how refugees used smartphones along the European migration trail; how Europe is failing unaccompanied refugee children; Greek startups' struggles for survival in a failing economy; disappearing traces of Armenian history in Turkey; and how the Greek financial crisis is depriving citizens of access to healthcare.